 Like Blind Willie McTell

 Martin Scorsese did the relatively recent “American Masters” thing on Dylan, of-course, and that’s quite a film, although Scorsese was mainly just an editor of a vast amount of material that was given to him.
 He did a nice job.
 But the more visceral link between Scorsese and Dylan in my mind is “The Last Waltz.”
 Every time I see that film—documenting the last concert by The Band—I am taken again with its compelling, epic quality.
-I don’t know that there’s been a better film made dealing with music, ever.
+I don’t know that there’s been a better film made dealing with popular music, ever.
 I own it on DVD, but I don’t watch it over and over again, or watch particular clips.
 I just don’t like to use the TV that way.
 However, I’ve seen it in full perhaps five or six times in my life.
 It counts every time I see it.
 The first time would have been when I was a teenager, seeing it on television, maybe six or seven years after it came out.
 It shook me up.
 I recall that it was the first time I really saw Van Morrison, and came to some conception of who or what he was.
-His performance of “Caravan” totally blew me away, and I knew right then that I would have to somehow, some way, hear everything that he had ever done; that nothing this man could ever have done could possibly be negligible or worthless.
+His performance of “Caravan” totally blew me away, and I knew right then that I would have to somehow, some way, hear everything that he had ever done; I knew that nothing this man could ever have done could possibly be negligible or worthless.
 And that was so, and remains so.